 Please do not talk about sensitive issues such as religion and politics when in Xinjiang.
 Sixty percent of the total population of the Xinjiang Uygur Autonomous region are minorities, and their primary belief system is Muslim.
 Please respect their customs (no pork) and follow your guides' advice when visiting a specific family or entering a mosque.

 When visiting religious sites such as mosques, women should wear long–sleeve clothes.
 At certain times women are not allowed to enter mosques.

 Taking photos at some attractions is forbidden; please follow your tour guide's lead.
 When you shop at the market, bargaining is taboo if you do not intend to make the purchase.

 Xinjiang comprises one–sixth of all of China, resulting in long distances between cities.
 When traveling to southern Xinjiang Province (Kuche, Kuele, Hetian), visitors will spend more time in a van moving from one place to the next.
-Road conditions are good.
 The following table provides a general idea of the distance and hours between cities.

 The Silk Road has everything you need for a rich cultural journey into the heart of China’s past, and we can provide what you need for a comfortable, enjoyable, and worry-free experience designed to suit you.
 Our tried and tested itineraries are all modifiable:

 If you tell us your interests and requirements, we will tailor-make a Silk Road tour uniquely for you.